typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

 An instance of `DocumentCursor` is passed to rewrite rules for AST transformations (see @:ref(AST Rewriting), and to directive implementations that request access to it (see @:ref(Implementing Directives)).

-Let's look at some of its properties and methods:
+Let's look at some of its properties:

 * `target: Document` represents the document this cursor points to.